 scholarships.
 NIC’s financial aid advisors can help you with loan forms and financial

 aid applications.
 They can also work with you to explore all your funding options,

 from bank and government student loans to scholarships, study grants, and bursaries.

 Speak with a financial aid advisor for options and funding sources available to

 Emergency Assistance Funds

-North Island College provides financial support to students throughout the year who
+When Provincial funding is available, North Island College provides financial support to students throughout the year who

 need help with books, transportation, childcare, groceries, or other emergencies

 that would otherwise prevent them from completing their studies.

 Funds are available